Sports for Everyone!

 Sports are an excellent way to stay fit and connect with others.
 We offer learn to play, recreational and competitive play programs in a variety of sports.
 View programs

-If you don't want to commit to a registered program, we have lots of drop-in sports opportunities each week.
-View our drop-in schedules.
+If you don't want to commit to a registered program, we have lots of Book-A-Visit sports opportunities each week.
+View our Book-A-Visit Schedules.

 The North Shore is home to a very active sports community.
 A number of Community Sports Groups run leagues and learn-to programs.
 The North Vancouver Community Sport & Recreation Council provides a common voice for sport and recreation in North Vancouver.
 Learn more